-Gum disease is a bacterial infection that makes your gums red, swollen and eventually destructive to the soft tissues and bones that hold your teeth in place.
+Gum disease is a bacterial infection that can make your gums red, swollen and possibly eventually destructive to the soft tissues and bones that hold your teeth in place.
 Poor oral hygiene can lead to gum disease, but tobacco use is also a major risk factor.
-Smokers are up to six times more likely than nonsmokers to have periodontal disease, according to Delta Dental.
+Smokers are up to six times more likely than nonsmokers to have periodontal disease.

 Tobacco decreases both the blood flow to your gum tissue and salivary flow throughout your oral cavity.
 These factors allow more plaque and calculus, which are full of bacteria, to accumulate on your teeth, while also making your gums less able to fight disease and heal themselves.
 These effects aren’t permanent, but they need your help to subside; if you stop using tobacco, your risk of gum disease will be about the same as a nonsmoker’s in about 11 years.